 My Journey with TS and Celiac Disease

 I was diagnosed with TS at the age of 19.
-During college and early adulthood, I experienced frequent gastrointestinal (GI) issues but generally attributed it to stress.
+During college and early adulthood, I experienced frequent gastrointestinal (GI) issues but generally attributed them to stress.
 During a trip out of the country when I was 34, I became very ill and had to cut my trip short.
 My doctors originally thought I had some kind of “Monster Inside Me” parasite.
-All of my labwork was negative.
+All of my lab work was negative.

 Finally, I saw a gastroenterologist at Mercy Medical Center in Baltimore.
-He immediately wondered about celiac disease and ordered a blood test, which was “off-the-charts” positive.
+He immediately wondered about celiac disease and ordered a blood test.
+The results were “off-the-charts” positive.
 Given how much I was suffering, he told me to start a gluten-free diet immediately.
 I researched it and looked for gluten-free food, and I felt better almost immediately.

-My doctor then ordered an endoscopy/biopsy, which I was very nervous about (turns out it was not bad at all for me).
+My doctor then ordered an endoscopy and small intestine biopsy, which I was very nervous about (turns out it was not bad at all for me).
 It was inconclusive, probably because I had not done a “gluten challenge” (as described above), and my intestines had already begun to heal.
 However, I continued with my gluten-free diet and have to this day.